-Gordon Bell's Band program is designed to give the student a musical experience based on practical instrumental applications, theory and historical studies.
-Through direct instruction, student led musical explorations and Band performance the musicians in the Gordon Bell Instrumental Music program gain valuable experience and
+Gordon Bell's Band program is designed to give the student a musical experience based on practical instrumentalapplications, theory and historical studies.
+Through directinstruction, student led musical explorations and Band performance the musicians in the Gordon Bell Instrumental Music program gain valuable experience andself-confidence that will both enhance their time at Gordon Bell and create in the student a healthy self-discipline and work ethic.
+Assessment is attained through performance preparedness, (practice records) playing tests and periodic theory exams.